 Corporate Management Team

-The Corporate Management Team (CMT) is currently made up of six principal officers and is responsible for setting the strategic direction of the organisation.
+The Corporate Management Team (CMT) is currently made up of seven principal officers and is responsible for setting the strategic direction of the organisation.

 Chief Fire Officer and Chief Executive - Chris Blacksell